hardenedlinux/hardenedlinux.github.io/_posts/2016-11-17-neutralize_ME_firmware_on_sandybridge_and_ivybridge.md

 ## 08 Results.

-With ME neutralized, the MEI interface disappears from the PCI bus, and the integrated NIC ceased to work, but will resume to work after a reboot.
+With ME neutralized, the MEI interface disappears from the PCI bus, and the integrated NIC ceases to work, but will resume to work after a reboot.
 All other components work just fine, with no 30-minute-shutdown.

 According to Nicola Corna, the current ME state should have been changed from "normal" to "recovery".